setzler/academic-kickstart/content/advice/LettersOfRec/index.md

 ---

-The following is advice for an undergraduate student who is planning to ask for a letter of recommendation from a professor.
+The following is advice for a hypothetical undergraduate student who is planning to ask for a letter of recommendation from a professor.

 ### Background: